David A. Kronick and Charles W. Sargent Visiting Fellowship

-- The applicant must be a practicing health sciences librarian with at least five years of professional experience.
+- be a practicing health sciences librarian with at least one year of professional experience.

-- The application should show how the proposed project would contribute conceptually and practically to the applicant's competence and the well being of the library community.
+- The application should show how the proposed project will contribute conceptually and practically to the applicant's competence and library or information management-related practices.

-- The applicant’s proposal should contain title, goals, objectives, methodology, significance, and budget of project and proposed means of disseminating the results.
+- The applicant’s proposal should contain the title, goals, objectives, methodology, significance, and budget of the project and proposed means of disseminating the results.

-- The following criteria will be used to evaluate the applicant: education and training, experience, and previous productivity.
+- The following criteria will be used to evaluate the applicant’s potential to conduct the proposed study: education, training, and activities/experience

 - The following criteria will be used to evaluate the proposed projects: relevance to the applicant’s professional development, originality, and feasibility of scope.

-- One grant of $2,000 will be offered yearly and paid in a single payment; the period of disbursement will not exceed 1 year past the date of MLA’s annual meeting.
+- The amount and number of grants will be determined annually based on the funding of the endowment; the period of disbursement will not exceed one year past the date of MLA’s annual conference.

 - Depending on the qualifications of the candidates, the jury may recommend that the award not be presented in a given year.